C4l1b4n/FairScan/README.md

 My first upload.

 ## Description
-Bash script that automates port scans and enumeration of basic services.
+Bash script that automates port scans and enumerates basic services.
-I wrote this "automator" because I found some of them in python, while I was searching for a bash one, and to improve my skills in bash.
+I wrote this "automator" because whilst I found some of them in python, I was searching for a bash one.
+Moreover, I wanted to improve my skills in bash.
 It can be used in CTFs like Vulnhub or HackTheBox and also in other penetration testing environments like OSCP.

-Firstly, this script performs a quick nmap TCP scan (all ports) and then a deep one (open ports previously discovered) plus a UDP scan on the top 20 ports.
+First, this script performs a quick nmap SYN-TCP scan (all ports) and then a deep one (open ports previously discovered) plus a UDP scan on the top 20 ports.
-Then it runs nikto and gobuster on ports 80 and/or 443, if they are open, and search for robots.txt .
+Afterwards, it runs nikto and gobuster on ports 80 and/or 443, if they are open, and search for robots.txt .
-Finally it runs enum4linux if at least one port among 139,389,445 is open.
+Finally it runs enum4linux if at least one port among 139,389 and 445 is open.
-All these scans are saved into files, quick scan is printed as console output.
+All these scans are saved into files, quick-scan's result is printed as console's output.

-After the first scan, all others are done in parallel by default; otherwise you can specify a step-by-step scan, where they will be performed sequentially.
+After the first scan, the remaining are done in parallel by default; otherwise you can specify a step-by-step scan, where they will be performed sequentially.

+## Update (03/07/2021)
+1. Now it performs OS "detection" through ping's response, from ttl.
+2. Nmap all-ports-scan's speed increased by adding --min-rate 3000 (now it's very fast).
+3. A bunch of selected NSE scripts are run after the all-ports-scan.
+No bruteforcing or autopwn scripts are on the list.

 ## Requirments
 ```